 Out of the Eurozone

-It was a particularly bearish week for the Aussie Dollar and the Kiwi Dollar, in spite of a sharp reversal on Friday.
+It was a bullish week for the Aussie Dollar and the Kiwi Dollar, in spite of a sharp reversal on Friday.

 For the Aussie Dollar

-It was a relatively quiet week for the Aussie Dollar on the economic data front.
+It was a relatively busy week for the Aussie Dollar on the economic data front.

 For the Kiwi Dollar

 It was a quieter week on the economic calendar.
 March trade data and April business confidence figures delivered mixed results.

 Defying the odds, exports hit a record high in March, leading to a widening in the surplus from NZ$531m to NZ$672m.